george24601/george24601.github.io/_posts/2015-11-10-min-horn-clause.md

 result
     3. This sure-fire step becomes the inductive step
     4. if there is no more step we can apply, we know we've reached the optimal solution

+This pattern can be seen in a lot of optimization problems, e.g., Bellman-Ford, greedy algorithms, gradient descent..